surfnet-niels/cpcl/readme.md

 #### OIDC OP
 To describe the configuration of an OpenID Connect OP delivering claims and identifiers, an "oidc_op" section MAY be defined.
-This section describs the required and optional parameters for the "oidc_op" configuration.
+This section describes the required and optional parameters for the "oidc_op" configuration.
 If a required parameter is empty or missing, the configuration MUST be rejected as faulty and an error MUST must be thrown.
-To establish a connection between the oidc_op entity and the proxy it may be required to register the proxy as a client to the OIDC OP.
+To establish a connection between the oidc_op entity and the proxy, it may be required to register the proxy as a client to the OIDC OP.
 This is out of scope for CPCL.

 | Parameter | Status | Supported Values | Description |
 | --- | --- | --- | --- |